The Colosseum is Rome’s most popular attraction, and the Trevi Fountain is the most famous worldwide.

 Both Trevi Fountain and Colosseum are located in the historic center of Rome in central Italy.

-Most users visit the Colosseum first and then take the beautiful Via dei Fori Imperiali to get to the Trevi Fountain.
+Most tourists visit the Colosseum and then take the beautiful Via dei Fori Imperiali to the Trevi Fountain.

 The two attractions are 1.6 km (1 mile) apart, and tourists usually take 20 minutes to walk the distance.